nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_OBJECTS.md

 > **Lightning Exercise 2:** Given two options of data structures - array or object - which should you use?
 You need to store list of animal names in a shelter.
 The names are "Kippers", "Jack", "Gypsy", "Angus", "Seymour Bouts", and "Sharky".

-> **Lightning Exercise 3:** Define an object for four family members, and put each one in an array named `familyMembers`.
-Define each famly member with the same key/value pairs.
+> **Lightning Exercise 3:** Define an object for four family members, and put each object in an array named `familyMembers`.
+Each family member object that you create should have the same keys on them, but the values will be different.

 ## Accessing Values on Objects

-There are two ways to access the values stored inside of an array.
+There are two ways to access the values stored inside of an object.
 One is called dot notation, and the other is square bracket notation.

 ### Dot Notation